 Our Board has established an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance ("NCG") Committee.
-A brief description of each committee is included in herein and the charters of the Audit, Compensation, and NCG Committees are available on the Investor Relations section of our website at http://investor.htgc.com/corporate-governance.cfm.
+A brief description of each committee is included in herein and the charters of the Audit, Compensation, and NCG Committees are available on the Governance Documents section of our website at https://investor.htgc.com/governance-documents.

-As of the date of this Amendment, the members of each of our Board Committees are as follows (the names of the respective committee chairperson are bolded):
+As of the date of this Amendment, the members of each of our Board Committees are as follows (the names of the respective committee chairperson are bolded and noted with a "C"):